-You may have already seen our rejection of Digital Rights Management, or DRM.
-The fundamental objections are practical.
+If you saw our rejection of Digital Rights Management, or DRM, the fundamental objections are practical.
 So what are the practicalities of Digital Rights Management?

 Consider a customer base that includes subscribers with access to free downloads and non-subscribers who can purchase products.
 Clearly you want to protect your publications against leaking out for free across the Internet.